-Due to the skyrocketing popularity of healthy lifestyle, fitness, and weight loss, the media swarms with hundreds of various methods of toning up and shedding pounds.
-For those whose goal is to trim a couple of inches, the choice of a correct nutritional and workout plan becomes more difficult with the appearance of each new popular diet.
-As you know, each person has a different body type and requires a different approach to losing weight or packing on muscle.
-And such a great number of fad diets only confuses people and may even lead to health damage.
-If you are one of those people, who are sick of extreme calorie restrictions and unreasonable food limitations, then perhaps intermittent fasting, the 18:6 intermittent fasting, in particular, is exactly what you have been looking for.
+Due to the skyrocketing popularity of healthy lifestyles, fitness, and weight loss, the media is swarming with hundreds of various methods for toning up and shedding pounds.
+For those whose goal is to lose a couple of inches from their waist, the choice of a correct nutritional and workout plan can become more difficult with the appearance of each new popular diet.

 This type of fasting requires you to fast for 16 hours a day and consume all your calories during the remaining 8 hours.
-Usually, people choose one of the following eating windows: 9 a.m.–5 p.m.; 10 a.m.–6 p.m.; noon–8 p.m.
+Usually, people choose one of the following eating windows: 9 a.m.–5 p.m., 10 a.m.–6 p.m., or noon–8 p.m.
 (1)

 Alternate day fasting

-It is as simple as it sounds.
-You eat your regular diet for a day, then restrict your energy intake the next day (8).
+This is as simple as it sounds.
+You eat your regular diet for a day, then restrict your energy intake the next day (18).

 18:6 intermittent fasting